-The Gisborne East Coast Cancer Society used their 2016 grant from Sunrise to provide free sunscreen at community events throughout the Tairawhiti, helping to promote their sunsmart message and keep people safe in the sun over the summer months.
+Cancer Society Gisborne East Coast used their 2016 grant to provide free sunscreen at community events throughout Tairāwhiti, helping to promote their sunsmart message and keep people safe in the sun over the summer months.

-The Wa1675 steam train is the last of its class in New Zealand.
+The Wa165 steam train is the last of its class in New Zealand.
 It has been lovingly restored by a large group of volunteers over many years, and is still maintained and run today by volunteers and through donations.

 Visitors and locals alike can enjoy a trip to yesteryear with regular train rides to Muriwai and back.
 Wa165 is a major attraction for international visitors coming to Gisborne on cruise ships every summer.